|

 manufacturers attack the contaminants found on brick, granite, sandstone,

-the formula to release the surface tension of water and thus allow the
+to release the surface tension of water and thus allow the water based

-formula some body and that allows the product to hold on vertical
+and that allows the product to hold on vertical surfaces.
+Some products

-humectants that attract moisture to help the product stay wet until it is
+have humectants that attract moisture to help the product stay wet until it

 Brick, granite and sandstone